cloudant/cloudant-sync-eap/wip.md

 ## Conflicts

 A document is really a tree of the document and its history.

-As documents can be edited in more than one place at once, replication can cause documents to become conflicted: the document holds two or more _current revisions_ as branches within the document's tree.
-Alternatively, when a document holds more than one current revision, it's conflicted.
-An arbitrary one of the current revisions is selected as the _winning revision_, and is the one returned by calls to `Datastore#getDocument(...)`.
+This is neat because it allows us to store multiple versions of a document.
+In the main, there's a single, linear tree -- just a single branch -- running from the creation of the document to the current revision.
+It's possible, however, to create further branches in the tree.

+When a document has been replicated to more than one place, it's possible to edit it concurrently in two places.
+When the datastores storing the document then replicate with each other again, they each add their changes to the document's tree.
+This causes an extra branch to be added to the tree for each concurrent set of changes.
+When this happens, the document is said to be _conflicted_.
+This creates multiple current revisions of the document, one for each of the concurrent changes.

+To make things easier, calling `Datastore#getDocument(...)` returns one of the leaf nodes of the branches of the conflicted document.
+It selects the node to return in an arbitrary but deterministic way, which means that all replicas of the database will return the same revision for the document.
+The other copies of the document are still there, however, waiting to be merged.

 See more information on document trees in the [javadocs][jd] for `DBObjectTree`.